 Thales proved many mathematical functions and relationships and constructed the base of geometry.
 Pythagoras established the fact that the sum of all the angles of a triangle will always result in 180 degrees.
 The name of the theorem that explains the relationship between a perpendicular, a base, and the hypotenuse of a right-angled triangle is named after him.

 In the 3rd Century BCE, Euclid gave geometry a constructive base when he wrote books on different concepts.
-His book ‘The Elements of Geometry’ depicts how he laid out the exceptional foundation of different aspects of geometry that are being used till date.
+His book ‘The Elements of Geometry’ depicts how he laid out the exceptional foundation of different aspects of geometry that are being used to date.
 His concepts such as two points can be joined to give a straight line and the quality of all right angles is still used.

 1. Construction of Buildings

-The best use of geometry in daily life is the construction of the building, dams, rivers, roads, temples, etc. For ages, geometry has been exceptionally used to make temples that hold the heritage of our country.
+The best use of geometry in daily life is the construction of buildings, dams, rivers, roads, temples, etc. For ages, geometry has been exceptionally used to make temples that hold the heritage of our country.
 Some of these famous temples are even counted as miraculous developments done by people with primitive instruments.

 2. Computer Graphics